ilgazyuksel/data_engineering_capstone/README.md

 ## Analysis

 Queries below are analyzed in Notebook.
-You may see the notebook directly for mor detail.
+You may see the [notebook](analysis.ipynb) directly for more detail.

 **Immigration summary**